luposlip/nd-db/README.md

 ** Update **

-On a MacBook Pro M1 Pro with 32 GB memory, the querying takes around 0.5 second!
+On a MacBook Pro M1 Pro with 32 GB memory, the querying takes around 0.5 ms!

 ## Copyright & License